 Bachelor of Arts With a Major in Economics

 The B.A. degree in economics is designed primarily for students who want a liberal arts education with an emphasis on economics but with great breadth.
-This degree requires the six core classes and 18 hours of advanced economics (defined as ECO 3355 or any economics course at the 4000 or 5000 level).
+All advanced economics courses must have the ECO prefix; no substitutions are allowed.